Optimising Health Outcomes

 Our Healthy Trajectories team partnered with the University of Sydney and others to develop a 10-year National Disability Research Agenda (NDRA) for Australia.
 This was funded by the National Disability Research Partnership (NDRP) administered by the Melbourne Disability Institute (MDI).
-The final agenda will reflect the priorities of people with disability (of all ages), their families and carers.
-This agenda will identify policy and practice gaps, aligned with the Australian Disability Strategy.
+The final agenda reflects the priorities of people with disability (of all ages), their families and carers.
+This agenda identifies policy and practice gaps, aligned with the Australian Disability Strategy 2021-2031.

 The three phases of the NDRA project are now complete, and the full report and an Easy English version for each phase can be found on the NDRP website as follows: